-3. Work with unglazed pottery or bisque ware.
+3. Work with unglazed raw clay, leatherhard, pottery or bisque ware.

 4. Soak sponge and squeeze to remove excess water.

 5. Sponge lightly around area where transfer will be applied.

-8. Start at one corner, and press evenly over top of transfer paper with damp sponge.
+8. Start at one corner, and sponge evenly over the top of the transfer paper.
 Take care not to wrinkle paper.
-Lightly moisten sponge if it dries out.
-Too much water may cause the pattern to bleed.
+Lightly re-moisten sponge as required.

 Note: application to raw/soft clay will not need as much water